 I’ve tried SASS and really liked it, but one thing really bothered me.
 I didn’t like how all the syntax was different to CSS.
 Sure, it’s not CSS anymore, it’s SASS, but do we really need to change the syntax of the stuff already present in CSS — why not just expand it?

-I’ve asked a friend of mine who is much more competent at programming than me about how long it would take to code a CSS compiler that retained the original CSS syntax but added a bunch of new features.
-He liked the idea and so we’ve put together our own version of CSS together with a compiler we call LESS, which stands for Leaner CSS.
+I’ve asked my friend Alexis Sellier, an exceptional programmer, how long it would take to code a CSS compiler that retained the original CSS syntax but added a bunch of new features.
+He liked the idea and went ahead and created a variant of CSS we call LESS, which stands for Leaner CSS.

 LESS augments CSS with 4 main features: variables, mixins, nested inheritance and operations.